 The automaker may also require a balloon payment, which is a larger one-time payment at the end of the lease.
 If your budget won’t allow you to make this payment, you may put yourself in a bad position.

 Just keep in mind: If you come across a car-lease incentive that’s too good to be true, it probably is.

 While car-lease incentives come with notable advantages, they do have one major drawback: Some states tax car incentives and rebates.
 If you live in a state that does, you may have to pay taxes on the full price of the vehicle before the incentive is applied.

 You don’t have to worry about this if you live in one of these states that don’t tax incentives:

 The bottom line

 Before you jump at any car-lease incentive read the fine print.
 Make sure you understand how lease cash rebates, subsidized interest rates and residual values impact your out-of-pocket costs.
 Also note the drawbacks of incentives, like penalties for exceeding mileage limits and steep, one-time balloon payments.
-Before signing on the dotted line, consider all the lease terms and whether a lease makes sense for your budget.
+Most importantly, consider all the lease terms and whether a lease makes sense for your budget before signing on the dotted line.